YaleSTC/yalestc.github.io/officehours.md

 in_sidebar?: true
 ---

-STC offers "office hours" open to anyone at Yale who would like to discuss software development at Yale.
-You can get advice for programming with HTML/CSS/Javascript, Ruby on Rails, git/github, and many other technical topics.
+The SDMP offers "office hours" open to anyone at Yale who would like to discuss software development at Yale.
+You can get advice for programming with HTML/CSS/Javascript, Ruby on Rails, Git / GitHub, and many other technical topics.
 You can also discuss Yale ITS resources, policies, and APIs.